wgnet/vs-build-time-logger/README.md

 Once finished you can exit the container by typing in `exit`.

-# Deploy VS Build Timer Plugin With PowerShell Script
+# Deploy VS Build Time Plugin With PowerShell Script

 This repo contains the deployment files needed to automate the installation of the Visual Studio Build Time Plugin.